 The Liquidity Board is the body that manages liquidity.
 One of the main ratios used by the Bank for managing liquidity risk is the ratio of total liquid assets to total borrowings.

-In thousands of BGN 31 December 2015 31 December 2014 Liquid assets ratio 25.37% 26.25%
+31 December 2015 31 December 2014

+Liquid assets ratio

+25.37%

+26.25%

 The following table provides an analysis of the financial assets and liabilities of the Group into relevant maturity groupings based on the remaining periods to repayment.